ricar0/QLora-fine-tune-LLM/README.md

 ## LLM Model
 I use Llama-2-7b-hf as base model.

-all detail are in config/base_config.yaml, you can modify it as you want.
+all details are in `config/base_config.yaml`, you can modify it as you want.

 ## dataset
 I use databricks-dolly-15k as dataset.